 Click on the green button below to listen to the podcast

 How did Tim first get into real estate?

 When Tim was working part-time as a grocery clerk, he bought his first house.
 He loved the house and the process of buying it so muchthat he decided to become a real estate agent.
-In the 1980s, he earned his real estate license and jumped into the business.
+In the 1980s, he earned his real estate license and jumped into the business, you have to find more information on how to manage your small business when your first starting.
 He found immediate success thanks both to systems he put in place and hard work.
 He made sure he talked to as many people possible and set as many listing appointments as he could.
 He would prospect three hours per day unless he had enough listing appointments to justify using his time on other activities.

 How did Tim invest in real estate while he was an agent?